Dr. Benjamin Harding

 He met his wife Marji at the Csehy Summer School of Music where they teach each summer.
 They have three boys – Karsten, Jonathan, and Micah.

-Ephraim Schäfli is a graduate of Cairn University where he earned a B.Mus. in Piano Performance and B. S. in Bible.
-His studies at Cairn were with Dr. Samuel Hsu.
-Ephraim collaborated with Dr. Hsu in duet concerts and lectures, including pre-concert lectures to the Rittenhouse Square Committee of the Philadelphia Orchestra.
+At Cairn, he studied with Dr. Samuel Hsu with whom he also collaborated in duet concerts and lectures, including pre-concert lectures to the Rittenhouse Square Committee of the Philadelphia Orchestra.

-Ephraim has completed a music internship at the Library of Congress and was featured as soloist with the Cairn University Wind Ensemble in Igor Stravinsky’s Concerto for Piano and Winds.
-He has premiered works by composers Joshua Devine, Ryan Carson and Raoul Pleskow and performed in Master Classes with Samuel Adler and Charles Abramovic.
+Ephraim was a music intern at the Library of Congress and was featured as soloist with the Cairn University Wind Ensemble in Igor Stravinsky’s Concerto for Piano and Winds.
+He has premiered works by composers Raoul Pleskow, Ryan Carson, and Joshua Devine and performed in master classes with Samuel Adler and Charles Abramovic.